 Co-chair: Kelly Andronicos, Director of Diversity, Center for Science of Information, Computer Science, Purdue University

-Prior to the workshop, attendees will complete a brief four-week online course - free of charge - introducing them to the R environment and working with data sets during the weeks before the workshop starts [approx. 4 hrs per week commitment] This results in all students starting the workshop with a comparable level of experience using R. We will also share team science best practices.
+Prior to the workshop, attendees will complete a brief four-week online course - free of charge - introducing them to the R environment and working with data sets during the weeks before the workshop starts [approx. 4 hrs per week commitment] This short course is presented online through tutorials recorded by Dr. Mark D. Ward, and results in all students starting the workshop with a comparable level of experience using R.

 Each attendee is a member of a team based partly on interests and background, and partly on available team spots.
-We do our best to form teams with balance among postdoc or faculty, graduate students, and undergraduate students.
-Each team has one member that submitted a potential project with data that the team can also decide to work with, in addition to/or instead of the projects that Professor Ward will be presenting.
+We do our best to form teams with balance among postdoc, graduate students, and undergraduate students.
+Each team has one member that submitted a potential project with data that the team can work on.
+Read the one-page overview Best Practices for Successful Formation of Interdisciplinary Science Teams

 Research Teams Funding Opportunity: